 The most-loved and used things I purchased are items that helped me keep my child relaxed and preoccupied in order for me to eat and do chores around the house.
 The sensory gym from the Jonathan Adler Crafted by Fisher-Price collection is black and white (and those are the colors babies can distinguish at an early age) she would spend hours staring at all the toys.
 The Deluxe Bouncer with the attached lion, elephant and giraffe mobile helps me keep her entertained so I can eat some breakfast.
 Nosefrida is awesome.
 It’s disgusting at first use but you will realize how helpful it is.
 Lastly a hair brush!
 Sophia was born with sooo much hair, we have been using it since day one!

 Sleep deprivation, how hard breastfeeding actually is, and just trying to balance work, motherhood and being a wife.
 What I think helps is an understanding partner and just knowing that it’s ok if you don’t get to 25% of your “to do” list done for the day (sometimes you are lucky if you get to brush your teeth and that is ok too!!).
 Using a phone app has made my life much easier.
 I am able to track her sleep and feeding times.
-It really makes it easy to remember what I have to do next, specially on those days where I get zero sleep.
+It really makes it easy to remember what I have to do next, especially on those days where I get zero sleep.
 At the end of the day, just looking at my daughter’s face, seeing her little smile and how her eyes light up when she discovers the world around her makes every challenge worth it!